mksamelson/mksamelson.github.io/_posts/2019-12-07-customerchurn.md

 ### Load Data and Munge data

+#### Independent variables]

 Loading and munging is fairly straightforward.
+Fortunately, this data set is very clean.

 In short we do the following: